spacetelescope/jwst/docs/jwst/imprint/description.rst

 images.

-The imprint subtraction step has two input parameters: the target exposure and a list of one or more imprint exposures.
+The imprint subtraction step has two input parameters: the target exposure and a list of one or more imprint/leakcal exposures.
 When called as a standalone step, these arguments can be provided as either file names or JWST data models.
-When the step is called in the context of the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline, imprint file names should be specified in the input `spec2` association file, labeled with the member type of "imprint".
+When the step is called in the context of the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline, imprint/leakcal file names should be specified in the input `spec2` association file, labeled with the member type of "imprint".

 In the event that multiple imprint images are provided, the step uses the metadata of the target and imprint exposures to find the imprint exposure